plops/cl-cpp-generator2/example/131_sdr/README.md

     GPS, the ionospheric delay uncer-tainties can be removed from a C/A-Code system, thus enabling it to achieve position accuracies almost as good as P-Code.
+- esa atmospheric correction: GALILEO High Accuracy Service (HAS) will provide free of charge high-accuracy PPP corrections, in the Galileo E6-B data component and by terrestrial means, for Galileo and GPS (single and multi-frequency) to achieve real-time improved user positioning performances (positioning error of less than two decimetres in nominal conditions).

 - matlab code for tracking
   https://www.mathworks.com/help/satcom/ug/gps-receiver-acquisition-and-tracking-using-ca-code.html
 # gen03